 Will A High IQ Make Me More Successful?

-Ever heard the saying: to be fair, you have to have a high IQ to be successful?
+Ever heard the saying: to have a high IQ to be successful?
 Some use it in terms of grasping certain concepts or learning new skills.

 But is a high IQ really necessary to be successful?

 Just look at Stephen Hawking.
 He possessed one of the most powerful, influential minds to date.
 And he couldn’t be bothered to take an IQ test.

 The fact of the matter is, IQ tests are an outdated measure of intelligence.
 And while they are capable of measuring certain abilities, they are very limited.